clecherbauer/docker-alias/README.md

 `com.docker-alias.name=npm` - the alias name and command

-`com.docker-alias.command=/bin/bash` - the command wich should be executed in the service, if empty the name will be used as the command
+`com.docker-alias.command=/bin/bash` - [Optional] the command wich should be executed in the service, if empty the name will be used as the command

 `com.docker-alias.service=node` - [Optional] the service wich should be used, if not set the service in wich this label appears is used